cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/fileset.rst

 an individual file in the Dataset.
 Specifying an individual file is only supported for MapReduce Jobs.

-Support for FileSet is experimental in CDAP 2.6.0.
+Support for FileSet datasets is experimental in CDAP 2.6.0.

 Creating a FileSet
 ==================